 Exploring How Members of Illicit Networks Navigate Investigative Interviews

 Imagine Detective Doe is investigating an illicit network called MERSA.
 MERSA is suspected of laundering money via a chain of tanning salons: MERSA’s supposed legitimate business.
 Doe will interview some managers of the tanning salons: the suspected founders of MERSA.
 The detective is eager to learn from the psychological science of investigative interviewing to assist in preparing for the interviews.
 Stakeholders advise law enforcement officers to rely on science when soliciting information from human sources (e.g., Vrij et al., 2017).
 This study aims to contribute to efforts like Doe’s by examining how members of illicit networks manage information disclosure in an investigative interview.
 Existing research focuses on the individual strategies of interviewees, even when those interviewees belong to a small group (e.g., Granhag et al., 2016).
-Presently, Detective Doe is unlikely to find to understand how illicit networks navigate investigative interviews.
-This research is an initial attempt to address the detective’s need by examining the influence of a network’s collective planning and the decision-making of individual members therein.
+Presently, Detective Doe is unlikely to find information to understand how illicit networks navigate investigative interviews.
+This research is an initial attempt to address the challenge of examining the influence of a network’s collective planning and the decision-making of individual members therein.

 We explored how perceived disclosure outcomes, namely, the projected costs and benefits, affect what networks choose to reveal.
 The study focused on disclosure pertaining to the network as a whole, not about the individual being interviewed.
 We focused on a situation where the individual’s goals align with their network’s goals.
 This study is not about the potential scenario wherein the individual’s goals conflict with their network’s goals.
 Examining such a conflict would be useful to the literature, but this aspect is not our current objective.

-Our is to explore the extent to which group and individual decision-making predict the management of information disclosure about a network, not information disclosure about the network members undergoing an interview.
-When interviewing someone about their network—and the focus is solely on the network—to what extent does the network the interviewee belongs to predict the type of information the interviewee will choose to reveal.
+Our goal is to explore the extent to which group and individual decision-making predict the management of information disclosure about a network.
+When interviewing someone about their network to what extent does the network the interviewee belongs to predict the type of information the interviewee would choose to reveal.
 Are two or more different people from the same network likely to disclose similar kinds of information?
-Does disclosure in this context better resemble individuals independently managing the potential outcomes of revealing information?
+Does disclosure in this context resemble individuals independently managing the potential outcomes of revealing information?

 Various features could characterize illicit networks, for example, hierarchical differences between members, centralized versus decentralized structures, and the intensity of members’ loyalty.
 To pave the way for future research, our goal at this initial stage is to examine a basic or generic form of a network, in this case, a group consisting of a flat hierarchy wherein the members share a common illicit goal.